BalajiKs171095/mbcrump.github.io/_posts/2017-02-08-part3-aspnetcore.md

 ![image](/files/consoleappinmac.png)

+This is awesome!
+Now you have an app that run on another platform and you used your existing .NET skillset to create it.
+I'm **LOVING** .NET Core!

 ## Wrap-up

-Very cool!
 OK, I'm going to take a break and I'll be back next week.
 As always, thanks for reading and smash one of those share buttons to give this post some love if you found it helpful.
 Also, feel free to leave a comment below or follow me on [twitter](http://twitter.com/mbcrump) for daily links and tips.